-The U.S. Department of Energy's (DOE) Energy Transitions Initiative Partnership Project (ETIPP) works alongside remote, island, and islanded communities seeking to transform their energy systems and increase energy resilience.
+The U.S. Department of Energy's (DOE) Energy Transitions Initiative Partnership Project (ETIPP) works alongside remote and island communities seeking to transform their energy systems and increase energy resilience.
 Island and remote communities have unique physical features that fundamentally shape what energy options they have available.
 For many of these communities, access to resilient, affordable, sustainable, and clean energy resources is a priority.
 ETIPP helps communities to assess and advance the solutions that best meet their needs.

-ETIPP defines remote, island, or islanded communities as follows:
+ETIPP defines remote and island communities as follows:

 - Island communities are isolated from the mainland by waterways.

-ETIPP leverages the Energy Transitions Initiative's (ETI) proven framework to address community energy challenges, build capacity, and accelerate the sharing of best practices and innovations.
+ETIPP leverages the Energy Transitions Initiative's (ETI's) proven framework to address community energy challenges, build capacity, and accelerate the sharing of best practices and innovations.
 The ETI framework is reflected in its Energy Transitions Playbook: an action-oriented guide to successfully initiating, planning, and completing an energy transition from a system that depends on imported fuels to a more resilient one that utilizes local clean-energy resources.

-By understanding local energy and infrastructure challenges, goals, and opportunities, ETIPP's partner network empowers communities to proactively identify and implement strategic, holistic solutions tailored to their needs.
+By understanding local energy and infrastructure challenges, goals, and opportunities, ETIPP's partner network enables communities to proactively identify and implement strategic, holistic solutions tailored to their needs.

-ETIPP provides technical assistance opportunities for remote, island, and islanded communities.
-Selected communities receive support for a project scoping phase (approximately one to two months), followed by 12- to 18-month-long energy planning and analysis projects that:
+ETIPP provides technical assistance opportunities for remote and island communities.
+Selected communities receive support for a project scoping phase (approximately one to six months), followed by 12- to 18-month-long energy planning and analysis projects that:

-- Prioritize community energy values, goals, challenges, and opportunities.
+- Respond to the community's own energy priorities, goals, challenges, and opportunities.

-- Identify and advance the ability to implement strategic, whole-systems solutions.
+- Advance the community's ability to implement strategic, whole-systems solutions.

 By participating in ETIPP, communities can expect to receive substantial in-kind support from the partnering national labs in the form of energy analysis and planning and, where appropriate, support for leading-edge technology solutions.
 ETIPP regional partners also provide general program guidance and education.
 Selected communities will not receive direct funding as part of the ETIPP program.

 Learn More About ETIPP